lodybo/dotfiles/README.md

 ### MacOS / full
 The MacOS (also "full") set up does a lot of the things the linux install does (but then obviously set up for a mac), but it also sets up the `osx` plugin in OMZ, sets up some Mac specific settings and installs Homebrew.

+### TAF
+The TAF set up is purely for my work pc at my office.
+It copies over the Windows Terminal configuration that I like.

 ## Getting up and running
 In order to set all of this up you need to have a system set up running the following: